sbucomputing/sbucomputing.github.io/capstone.md

 ## Timeline

 ### Getting Registered
-- Prior to their 4th year, students should propose a general idea to the faculty member that they'd like to be their mentor
+- Prior to their senior year, students should propose a general idea to the faculty member that they'd like to be their mentor
 - If the mentor approves of the idea, the student should:
 	- Email Dr. Bopp and CC their faculty mentor
 	- Indicate the general topic